jctadros/background/README.md

 ![Comparision](/images/out.jpg)
 <img align="right" src="images/ROI_GEN.gif" width="276" height="276">
 ##### Usage
 `ROI_GEN.py` is an interactive background thresholder used to identify the region of interest (ROI) in the image.
-This ROI will be masked for background removal or any other manipulation.
+This ROI will be masked for background interpolation.
 Two modes are available through the `-mode` parser:
   - `-mode otsu` for an interactive Otsu thresholder.
   - `-mode rect` for a rectangular ROI.
+N.B: run with otsu mode before rect mode as the rectangular mask will be centered around the Otsu-generated ROI.

-`python ROI_GEN.py -fn [file name] -mode [mode choice]`
+`python ROI_GEN.py -fn [file name] -mode [mode]`